-Are you planning to sell CBD oil?
-Did you know some forms of this oil are not allowed to be sold as food or food supplements in the EU?
+If you plan to sell hemp/CBD oil as a supplement or in a general food, you must consider that some forms of hemp-derived products cannot be sold as food or food supplements in the EU.

-A novel food is a food or food ingredient that was not available on the EU market to a significant degree prior to May 15, 1997.
+A novel food is a food or food ingredient that was not available on the EU market to a significant degree before 15 May 1997.

 Information on novel foods and how to submit an application for authorisation is available on the Novel Food Section of the European Commission website.

 Do the transition measures set out in Article 35.2 of the novel food Regulation (EU) 2015/2283 apply to hemp/CBD products?

 No. Those transition measures apply only to products “lawfully placed on the market by 1 January 2018”.
 Hemp/CBD products produced using non-aqueous extraction methods such as CO2 or ethanol extraction have always been considered to fall within the scope of the novel food Regulation.

 Are there any authorised health claims for hemp oils or CBD oils?

 No health claims for hemp or CBD have been authorised for use under Regulation (EC) No 1924/2006 (see our section on Nutrition and Health Claims).

 A health claim is any claim that states, suggests or implies that a relationship exists between a person’s health and a food category, a food or one of its constituents.

 Can medicinal claims be made about hemp oils or CBD oils?